Staying informed during times of constant change

 The forum focused on panel discussions that provided supply chain professionals, policy makers and providers an opportunity to talk through ideas and analyze problems from different perspectives.
 Discussions like these help us keep on top of the latest trends so we can share information and advocate on behalf of our members.

-Jason Braithwaite, PharmD, MS, BCPS, is the Senior Director of Clinical Pharmacy Services at HealthTrust.
+Jason Braithwaite, PharmD, MS, BCPS, is now the AVP of Clinical Pharmacy Services at HealthTrust.
 For more information, email him at Jason.Braithwaite@healthtrustpg.com.

 At the time of this writing, Mark Walsh, PharmD, BCPS, was the Corporate Head of Pharmacy Strategic Sourcing at HealthTrust.